What are ACES and how Does Childhood Stress Affect my Mental and Physical Health in Adulthood?

 My mom is bipolar and only worsened after having two babies close together in her late teens - me at 18 and my brother just 18 months later on her 20th birthday, the result of an affair she had when I was 9 months old.
 Through all of my years working in women's health I can now see that my mom had undiagnosed postpartum depression, among other things.

 My sister was born when I was nine and my mom was 27.
-I believe after this birth she had postpartum psychosis as I have clear memories of her symptoms and episodes.
+I believe after this birth she had postpartum psychosis as I have clear memories of her symptoms, episodes, and suicide attempt.
 And who knows - she probably had postpartum psychosis after her earlier births, but I don't have memory of those times.

-Her mental illness made for volatile intimate relationships for my mom.
+Her mental illness was to blame for all of her volatile intimate relationships.
 She eventually divorced my dad, remarried, and had a roller coaster of a marriage to my step dad.
 Thankfully he was a nice guy and a good step dad, but was ultimately destroyed by my mom.
 I can't even count how many times they had knock down drag out fights that resulted in either the cops being called or my mom throwing all my step dad's belongings on the curb and locking him out.

 It was during times like this or any of my mom's other episodes, that my brother and I would just hide in our rooms, play with our toys and pretend like nothing was happening.
 We made our own little world and learned to just stay out of the way until it was over.